nucleic/enaml/docs/source/get_started/anatomy.rst

     - For the motivations and background on Enaml, see the :doc:`introduction`.

-    - For connecting data models to the UI, see :doc:`models`.
+    - For connecting data models to the UI, see :doc:`syntax`.

     - For advanced articles on the Enaml language and framework, see the :doc:`/dev_guides/index`.